GalPalas/pizza-website/README.md

 # Pizza Restaurant

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project demonstrates a site of a pizza restaurant, it was built in React.

 ## Available Scripts